 format is a string containing text to be printed and printf style format codes describing how to print the following variable number of arguments.
 The number of elements in the variable argument list must match with the number of format codes, as for printf.
-This routine is the same as the UNIX routine abort, except it works correctly in both unikernel and multikernel.
-The routine uAbort prints a user specified string, which is normally a message describing the error, and then prints the name of the currently executing task type, possibly naming the type of the currently executing coroutine if the task's thread is not executing on its own execution state at the time of the call.
+In addition to printing the user specified message, which normally describes the error, routine uAbort prints the name of the currently executing task type, possibly naming the type of the currently executing coroutine if the task's thread is not executing on its own execution state at the time of the call.